nas5w/100-days-of-code-frontend/README.md

 # :calendar: Curriculum

 The underlying principle of this repository is [timeboxing](https://en.wikipedia.org/wiki/Timeboxing).
-If you have spent any amount of time in the past trying to learn web development or a similar skill, you have likely exprienced going down a rabbit hole on any one particular topic.
+If you have spent any amount of time in the past trying to learn web development or a similar skill, you have likely experienced going down a rabbit hole on any one particular topic.
 This repository aims to assign a certain number of days to each technology and encourages you to move to the next once that number of days is up.

 It is anticipated that everyone is at a different level of proficiency when starting this challenge, and that's okay.
 Beginner and expert front-end developers alike can benefit from timeboxed practice in each of these areas.